MattArnold/gaia-vora/index.md

 - 1 wooden north-pole Axle Peg
 - 1 cardboard ratchet-stopping Flap with a Moon printed on it
 - 48 Life-Form Figures in 4 player colors:
   - 12 CarniVore Figures (3 in each color)
   - 16 HerbiVore Figures (4 in each color)
   - 20 Plant Figures (5 in each color)
-- 1 Microbe Life Form (in a neutral color)
+- 1 Microbe Life-Form (in a neutral color)
 - 16 Stars
 - 4 Fossil Cards in 4 player colors
 - 15 Land Tiles: